nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 * [blog.devgenius.io: How is security managed in Kubernetes clusters?](https://blog.devgenius.io/how-is-security-managed-in-kubernetes-clusters-addefffd2b0) Best practices for managing security in Kubernetes at various layers
 * [blog.gitguardian.com: Kubernetes Hardening Tutorial Part 1: Pods](https://blog.gitguardian.com/kubernetes-tutorial-part-1-pods/) Get a deeper understanding of Kubernetes Pods security with this first tutorial.
     * [blog.gitguardian.com: Kubernetes Hardening Tutorial Part 2: Network](https://blog.gitguardian.com/kubernetes-tutorial-part-2-network/) How to achieve Control Plane security, true resource separation with network policies, and use Kubernetes Secrets more securely.
+* [infoworld.com: 10 steps to automating security in Kubernetes pipelines](https://www.infoworld.com/article/3545337/10-steps-to-automating-security-in-kubernetes-pipelines.html) DevOps teams don’t need to sacrifice the speed of containerized development if they know what can be automated, why it’s important, and how to do it

 <center>
 [![kubernetes security mindmap](images/k8s_securitymindmap.jpg)](https://www.blackhat.com/)